bilalq/blog/source/_posts/2012-12-31-setting-up-laravel-on-osx.markdown

 ## Installing mcrypt ##

 Laravel makes use of an encryption module called mcrypt that is not installed by default on OSX.
-For people familiar with some PHP experience, this is probably the point where you want to start paying attention.
 You can check if you have the mcrpyt module in PHP by running this command in a terminal:

     php -m | grep mcrypt